 We have been talking about how to stock your home bar, on and off, for a few months now one over on social media.
-With summer around the corner and icy beverages on our minds, it only seemed appropriate to talk about how to make a summer classic gin and tonic.
+With summer around the corner and icy beverages on our minds, it only seemed appropriate to talk about how to make a classic gin and tonic.
 The secret to our killer G&T is all in the ice cubes.
-Stay with us here …. this is genius.
+Stay with us here as this is a genius pro tip to take your G&T from normal to stellar.

 What about cocktails made with mixers?
 Then our friend, Megan, went to her neighborhood bar recently and learned a new trick.
 As soon as I read about it, I wondered why we had never thought about it.
 Freezing your tonics, club sodas, ginger beers, etc… I know you are wondering the same thing, why didn’t you think of that.